Guitar Chord Reference

 What notes are in the G major chord?

-What keys is the G major chord in?
+What keys use the G major chord?